chandrashalini/chandrashalini/README.md

 **Updates:**

-🔭 I'm doing master's in Information Systems at Northeastern University, expecting to graduate in Dec 2021.
+🔭 I'm doing master's in Information Systems at Northeastern University, expecting to graduate in May 2022.

 🔭 I worked as an Asset Allocation Quantitative Co-op at GMO Investment USA, where I analysed on time series asset data and developed new model for Bond and Currency forecast